Sherman A. Minton: Indiana

 The Mintons returned to Indiana in 1962, where Sherman returned to his post at the Indiana University and worked on his pet project, a monograph on the amphibians and reptiles of Indiana which was published in 1972.
-The couple remained in Indianapolis for the rest of their lives, Sherman dying on 15 June 1999 and Madge on 7 November 2004.
+The couple remained in Indianapolis for the rest of their lives, Sherman dying on 15 June 1999 at the age of 80 and Madge on 7 November 2004 at the age of 84.

 Sherman A Minton Jr authored more than 200 books and papers on the herpetofaunas of Texas, Mexico, Central America and Pakistan, as well as papers on the seasnakes of the Asia-Pacific region, and snake venoms, especially the effects of bites from rear-fanged venomous snakes.

 Madge worked as Sherman's field assistant, did his library research, cared for his live reptile collection and learned to milk venomous snakes for his research into venoms.
 The couple also collaborated on two popular books: Venomous Reptiles in 1971, and Giant Reptiles in 1973.

 Sherman A. Minton Jr.'s autobiography, Life, Love, and Reptiles, was published posthumously in 2001.